I hear it all the time: “What do I do when my Dachshund refuses to walk?”

 In almost all cases, the reason is one of these 12 things.

-While many Dachshunds just refuse to walk because they don’t like it for some reason, there is also a possibility that they could be injured or not feeling well.
+While many Dachshunds just refuse to walk because they don’t like it for some reason, there is also a possibility that they could be not feeling well.

 Feet or paws could have a cut, be chafed on or between the pads, or be bruised by walking on a very rough surface like pointy rocks.